flnt/Flower.jl/docs/src/documentation.md

 #### Interface position for storage

-"Moreover, we define the interface centroid as the mid point of the segment crossing the cell which will be used in the computation of the Stefan condition." \citet{fullanaSimulationOptimizationComplex2022}
+"Moreover, we define the interface centroid as the mid point of the segment crossing the cell which will be used in the computation of the Stefan condition." [`Fullana (2022)`](https://theses.hal.science/tel-04053531/)

 Store segments in 2D to save up space